fooof-tools/fooof/README.md

 If you want to try it out, click [here](https://mybinder.org/v2/gh/voytekresearch/fooof/master?filepath=%2Ftutorial) to jump straight into a live version of the tutorials.

-This link uses [Binder](https://mybinder.org) to launch a JupyterHub on the cloud for you, meaning you will jump straight into a live code environments with our tutorial [notebooks](http://jupyter.org).
+This link uses [Binder](https://mybinder.org) to launch a JupyterHub on the cloud for you.

 ## Dependencies